ShuhongDai/shuhongdai.github.io/_posts/2025-06-15-On_the_Equity_Difference_Between_Suited_and_Offsuit_Starting_Hands.md

 date: 2025-11-17 02:20:00
 description: A mathematical and computational examination of why suited hands hold a small but remarkably consistent equity advantage over their offsuit counterparts in Texas Hold’em.
 tags: ["Poker", "Probability", "Monte Carlo", "Combinatorics", "Game Theory"]
+categories: ["Poker Mathematics"]
 tabs: true
-# thumbnail: /assets/posts_img/2025-11-17/suited-vs-offsuit-thumb.png
+thumbnail: /assets/posts_img/2025-11-17/suited-vs-offsuit-thumb.png
 toc:
   sidebar: left
 ---

 ## Introduction

 Earlier this year, during a casual session of No-Limit Hold’em, I picked up a hand like Q7.
 It was offsuit.
 Without thinking, I caught myself wishing it were suited.
 The feeling was immediate and familiar.
 Most players share it: being suited makes a hand *feel* noticeably better.

 But the more I thought about it, the more the question bothered me: